"We're twice as big and yet so small

 had a massive pollution problem, the whole issue of Stasi informers (a lot of them, verging on a very unfunny Flock of Wolves

-Some rather poorly performed privatisation of state industry didn't help and the states of the former GDR have high unemployment as a result.
+Some rather poorly performed privatisation of state industry didn't help — most of it collapsing almost overnight the same as the rest of Eastern Europe — and the states of the former GDR have high unemployment as a result.
 Even 20 years later you can see the exact location of the old border when looking at random charts for unemployment, social services, and economic data.

 Germany has the problem of die Mauer im Kopf